 14. Watching Sharks at the Dallas World Aquarium

 Experience the wonders of a water world without actually getting into the water at the Dallas World Aquarium.
 This aquarium also includes exhibits on terrestrial animals such as birds and monkeys.
 Start by getting the family pumped for the experience by watching one of their many animal cams.
 And don’t miss the shark feedings that take place twice a day!

 Cool down and catch the matinée of the latest show at the Winspear Opera House.
 Showing musicals, concerts, and operas throughout the year, the Winspear Opera House is the best place to become cool and cultured!
 They also offer tours to view one of America’s finest opera houses.

 16. Engaging minds at the Perot Museum of Science and Nature

 The building of the Perot Museum is itself an exhibit.
-A sustainable building, the Perot Museum houses 13 exhibits that is sure to take most of the day to see!
-Take advantage of the 3D educational movies watched in their state of the art theater.
+A sustainable building, the Perot Museum houses 13 exhibits that are sure to take most of the day to see!
+Take advantage of the 3D educational movies watched in their state-of-the-art theater.
 The family is sure to enjoy their Sleepover Program too.